amanswami51/Linkedin-clone/README.md

 stpe2 : Then, Open new terminal in vs code and paste [  `git clone https://github.com/amanswami51/Linkedin-clone.git`  ].

+step3 : Then, run [ `npm i` ] command in vs code terminal for installing dependencies.

-step3 : Then run this command [ `npm start`  ] in terminal for the development mode.
+step4 : Then run this command [ `npm start`  ] in terminal for the development mode.

 Then open browser and run this link `http://localhost:3000` to view it in your browser.\
 Then page looks like, First Register for proceeding and Signed in the existing account.